andyw8/andyw8.github.io/_posts/2026-08-13-hk-git-pre-commit-hooks-ruby-rails.md

 Note that we prefix the executable calls with `node_modules/.bin/` to prevent unintentionally falling back to globally installed versions, which could be different per machine.

-With this set up alongside RuboCop, you'll now have linting and formatting for almost every file in a typical Rails app.
+With the above all set up, you'll now have linting and formatting for almost every file in a typical Rails app.

 ## Wrapping Up